This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Neem Oil and Its Uses

-Mix with water and a drop of soap, then spray your plants at dawn or dusk.
+To use, mix neem oil with water and a dash of insecticidal soap, then spray at dawn or dusk for maximum effectiveness.

 Diatomaceous Earth and Its Applications